 - Configure the application to perform dual writes;

-- Snapshot the historical data from Cassandra and load it into Scylla;
+- Snapshot the historical data from Cassandra and load it into ScyllaDB;

-- Configure the application to perform dual reads and verify data loaded from Scylla;
+- Configure the application to perform dual reads and verify data loaded from ScyllaDB;

 - Decommission Cassandra.